meronrudy/railsmaker/README.md

 You can decide how to split the services between your servers (e.g. SigNoz & Plausible on a separate server from the app or apps).

-For detailed configuration options, use the generator help command.
+For a more detailed guide, check out [10 Steps To Prod](./10-STEPS-TO-PROD.md).

 ### Cloudflare DNS